Print this article

 Weekly tabloid Friday (Dec.
 11) caught up with Atsushi Sasaki, a former competitive fisherman and instructor for Matsukata who has become an advocate for environmental conservation.
 “Up until 10 years ago, we were able to catch tuna in the 20- to 30-kilogram class as well as much larger ones,” he explained.
 “However, with ships equipped with sonar and special drag nets, more fish capable of giving birth are being caught.
 This has led to a dramatic decline in tuna stocks.
 Unless we regulate net fishing we will not be able to fish with poles any longer.”

 Matsukata agrees with these sentiments.
 “Pole fishing, which relies on human strength, is ecologically friendly to marine life,” the actor said.
 “Other countries have adopted regulations regarding ships equipped with nets, but Japan allows unlimited catches.
 Unless volumes are regulated, there won’t be any fish to catch.”
-(V.M.)
+(C.J.)